Flu, Cold, or Winter Allergies: What's Taking You Down?

 6. Are your eyes itchy or watery?

-As you answer the questions below, calculate your score,giving yourself two points for each A and one point for each B. Click through to find your results.
+As you answer the questions below, calculate your score,giving yourself two points for each A and one point for each B. 11 to 12 points:

 It's the flu